abidkhan484/Exclusive-Calculator/README.md

 ./runserver.sh
 ```

-In case, `bash` is not accessible then the below command is required to run in the folders `backend` and `frontend` indivisually.
+In case, `bash` is not accessible then the below command is required to run in the folders `backend` and `frontend` individually.

 ```sh
 docker-compose up -d